notsafeadults64/CharGrinn_Modlist/README.md

 *Bugs, glitches, and other undesirables may occur during your playthrough of this modlist.
 Some are just expected due to the age of the game engine and the amount of mods piled on top.
 I will help where I can and will enlist the assistance of others in the community to help resolve what is possible.*

 ---

-##### ALL TREES DEAD
-Random Floating Trees
-Workaround? – None at this time

-##### DYNDOLOD
-Trees Load-in
-Essentially, some tree models have a 'thicker' static image which makes it appear that the trees load as you get within a certain distance.
-I am attempting to identify and correct these in future updates.
-It is quite an undertaking.
-Workaround? - None at this time

 ##### VALHALLA COMBAT
 Temporary Invincibility Bug